 Day 5.
 Split:

+The “wows” didn’t stop coming in during gourmet breakfast and we were already on the road for Split.
 The rising star in Croatian tourism, Split is one of our favourite spots in Croatia.
 A lively city with 1700 years of history, that grew from within a Roman emperors’ palace.
 Jewish life in the city goes back to the 16th century there were two groups of Sephardic Jews made Split their home; the Ponentine (“western”) with its origin in Italy (Split being back then a Venetian possession) and the Levantine (“eastern”) Jews from the Ottoman territories in Balkans.
 Both groups later merged into one Sephardic congregation.
 They were mainly merchants, physicians, and tailors and, thus, in the interest of trade with the Ottoman Empire, they were favoured by the Venetian authorities.

 Day 9.
 Departure

 4* or 5* hotels